IsaacVanName/samples/exercise1/README.md

 The check_urls.py file contains both the function to check a list of URLs and a line at the bottom that tests the function with correct and incorrect URLs.

-To run, just run `python check_urls.py`.
+To run, just run `python check_urls.py` from within the `exercise1` directory.
 If you have multiple Python versions, you might need to run `python3` instead of `python`.